 Sessions take an hour and usually run on a weekly basis, but this will extend as your therapy progresses.
-At your first free consultation, I should be able to give you a more precise idea as to how long we may need, but on the whole it will usually take between 6 - 8 sessions.
-Your initial consultation is free; after that each hourly session is £50.
+At your first consultation, I should be able to give you a more precise idea as to how long we may need, but on the whole it will usually take between 6 - 8 sessions.
+Your first consultation is at a reduced rate of £30; after that each hourly session is £50.
 Please remember flexible payment plans are available, please ask if you feel this may be necessary.

 What Can Hypnotherapy Help With?